L-Dragon5/cosplay-manager/README.md

 # Cosplay Manager
 Management web application useful for planning future cosplays and archiving past cosplays.

-Built on Laravel REST API backend with a ReactJS frontend.
+Built on Laravel with a ReactJS + MaterialUI
-Styled using Google's Material Design via MaterializeCSS.

 Breaks down organization by Series -> Characters -> Outfits.
 Most of the information is laid out into a grid view.